hyunah-jung95/patent-application-generator/README.md

 - Save the data in dictionary form, then render the data into html: `output = template.render(data)`
 - Fetch the data in html file

-### Gemini Flash vs. Pro:
-- After comparing the Gemini Flash and Pro versions in terms of performance and cost, we chose to proceed with the Pro version due to its optimized balance of both.

 # License
-- Source code is proprietary and cannot be shared, as it is a resource of Jigo Incorporation.
+- This app is associated with jigo.ai
+- The license is owned by jigo.ai

 # Tech Stacks
-- Streamlit
+- Programming: Python, Streamlit
-- Python
-- VertexAI APIs
-- GCP SDK
+- Gloud Platform: GCP